 We’re already accustomed to user testing and research, so we already have the skills to expand the discovery process outside of the userbase.
 Including diverse audiences from inside and outside of our target group at the beginning will help to prevent those collateral effects that nobody wants.

 We will need to reframe our thinking.
 Rather than simply looking at how our products can facilitate users, including our clients, in achieving their goals, we must talk to non-users about whether those user goals will have a potentially negative effect on them and consider whether they align with the common goals for society and the environment.

 As an example, it would make little difference to most people using broadband or even a 4G connection if the download size of a webpage could be reduced from 2MB to 500KB, but there are additional positives of making a website fast and lightweight.
-To start lightweight webpages use less energy to load and saving energy is always preferred to using it, even if it's sustainable.
-Similarly, lightweight webpages will load much quicker on poor connections in less technologically developed areas, giving a more even footing where it is needed.
+To start, lightweight webpages use less energy to download and saving energy is always preferred to using it, even if it’s sustainable.
+Similarly, lightweight webpages will load much quicker on poor connections in less technologically developed areas, giving a more even footing to all.

 This is all a very considerate way to think about our work, but can it work in a practice in a capitalist society that, like it or not, requires us to ‘make money’ to survive?

 When we attended the 1% for the Planet European Summit in 2018, one phrase stood out and has stuck with me ever since: